asifaliparvez/File-Manager/README.md

 # File Manager

-Manager all your files at one place. you can edit files, move them to another folder and more.
+Manager all your files at one place. you view all of your internal and external files, move them betweeen directories. you can delete & copy move files. you can also create new files inside of any directory.

 ## Features
 - Manage all your files